yellowstone-magic/yellowstone-magic.github.io/_posts/2023-01-24-Day-1-Night-Shift-Report.markdown.markdown

 - Malin Hsu hit a Grand Slam for the worms in the 7th, helping them take and keep the lead on the Fridays: **3-6**
 - Crabs/Tigers went to the 13th inning, Crabs scoring in the top and the Tigers missing out for a **2-1**
 - Dale/Thieves ended with Zephyr staying on the Thieves, and the scores at **3-5**

+### Day 17 - Solar Eclipse (Silver)

+- We kicked the day off to a good start, scoring three points in the first inning, with the Garages scoring 1; This game is going to be a fight.
+The Garages came to one behind in the 5th, but Magic went speeding ahead in the 6th and 7th to round out the game at a healthy **12-7**

+#### In Other Games:

+- Marco Stink was burped from a black hole and landed in the Steaks
+- The Wild Wings puled off a very close game against the Tokyo Lift, with the final score being **23-2**
+- The Miami Dale beat out the Shoe Thieves **1-0**, meaning they gain Zephyr McCloud for their lineup!

+### In Memorium:

+- We regret to announce the Incineration of Velasquez Alstott from the Hades Tigers.
+A Fire Eater in times gone by, they are succeeded by Hana Wildebeest

+### Day 18 - Solar Eclipse (Blue)

+- The final game of the Garages season gets off to a great start, pulling three points in the first inning again, with another four in the second!
+With a stellar performance from the rest of the team to the end, the final score was **11-3** for a Magic Sweep

+#### In Other Games:

+- Letitia Drop of the Wings has been Knighted.
+They embark on a Side Quest (I hope it's Gwent)
+- Zephyr stays on the Dale (**8-1** wow, what a score), presumably for some good party vibes!

+And with that, I sign off reporting for the Night.
+An eventful time, with our first incineration of the New Blaseball and some good plays by Magic.
+Can we continue this streak or will the Wednesday Woes get us as usual?

+-Catfish